Open-Systems-Pharmacology/developer-docs/PKSim-DataBase/DB.md

 ![](images/overview_calculation_method_rates.png)

-**tab_rates** describes an abstract formula.
+**tab_rates** <a id="tab_rates"></a> describes an abstract formula.

-**tab_calculation_methods** describes a calculation method.
+**tab_calculation_methods** <a id="tab_calculation_methods"></a> describes a calculation method.
 A calculation method describes how a **group of quantities** (parameters, molecule initial values, etc.) are defined by their formulas.
 A decision about which quantities should be described by the same calculation method is usually based on information about which formulas would change when the user switches from one (sub)model to another.
 For example, if the user chooses a different method for calculating the *Body Surface Area* (BSA) - only the BSA parameter itself is affected, and thus only this parameter is described by the corresponding calculation methods.
 If the user chooses another method for calculating the surface area between the plasma and the interstitial space - the *Surface Area (Plasma/Interstitial)* parameters in all tissues organs are affected: thus all these parameters are grouped in the same calculation method.

 * **category** calculation methods belonging to the same category are alternatives, which can be selected by user (s. also the section [Container Parameters](#section-container-parameters))

-**tab_categories** specifies the categories of calculation methods.
+**tab_categories** <a id="tab_categories"></a> specifies the categories of calculation methods.

 * **category_type** describes for which building block or simulation all calculation methods of the given category are valid.
 For example, if the category type of a calculation method is "Individual" - the calculation method will be used when creating an individual.
 Valid values of the category type are defined by the [`enum CategoryType`](https://github.com/Open-Systems-Pharmacology/PK-Sim/blob/develop/src/PKSim.Core/Model/Category.cs).

-**tab_calculation_method_rates** defines the formula equation for the combination {`calculation_method, formula_rate`}.
+**tab_calculation_method_rates** <a id="tab_calculation_method_rates"></a> defines the formula equation for the combination {`calculation_method, formula_rate`}.

 * **calculation_method** defines the calculation method.
 Some calculation methods have a special meaning and are described in more detail in the next subsections:
   * `BlackBox_CalculationMethod`